Addleshaw Tower

 Addleshaw Tower is the free-standing bell tower of Chester Cathedral, in Chester, Cheshire, England.
 It was designed by George Pace, and built to house the cathedral bells.
 These had been hung in the cathedral's central tower, and needed overhaul, but it was considered to be unsafe to re-hang them in the tower without disturbing its architectural features.
 Despite the design resulting in some local controversy, the tower is recorded in the National Heritage List for England as a designated Grade II listed building.
-It is the first free-standing bell tower to be built by an English cathedral since the 15th century.
+It is the first free-standing bell tower to be built for an English cathedral since the 15th century.